Essential Things to Know About Guinea Pigs

 We dislike the idea of guinea pigs being used to teach children responsibility because, sometimes kids just don't want, or can't handle, the responsibility and the guinea pigs suffer.
 Guinea pigs require daily cleaning, feeding and attention.
 We feel their care is too involved and demands a solid commitment every single day, this is a lot to put onto a child.

 A much better approach is to lead by example with the parents assuming the full responsibility and bringing in the children to help.
 They will see you putting in the commitment every day and that will teach them what commitment, and being responsible for a living thing entails.
-Our goal is to adopt our guinea pigs out as treasured family pets, with everyone working together to give them a good life, and sharing in the joy and silliness they bring.

 The Time Commitment